 And those are just the bigger breaches that made the news.
 Thousands of smaller companies, like the pizza joint down the street to local school systems, have also been victims of cyber and ransomware attacks.
 These incidents, large and small, have cost millions of dollars in recovery expenses and lawsuits, to say nothing of the tarnished reputations and shattered trust the breaches inevitably cause.
-In fact, the average cost of a data breach is predicted to soar to $150 million by 2020, with the annual global forecasted as high as $2.1 trillion.
+In fact, the average cost of a data breach is predicted to soar to $150 million by 2020.

 At the same time, government agencies are proposing tough new regulations and compliance rules to better control personal data handling and aid in cyberattack prevention.
 These updates include rules from the National Institute of Standards and Technology and the European Union’s General Data Protection Regulation (GDPR).
 The new regulations potentially carry heavy fines, up to $20 million, for each data breach incident.